8n8/bigwebthing/README.md

 The response is:
 + 0x01 if there are messages or 0x00 if there aren't
 + the message - as in (8) above, if there is one

+10. (Free) Whitelist someone
++ 0x0A
++ 136 bytes: identity token
++ 24 bytes: proof of work
++ 8 bytes: name of person to whitelist

+11. (Free) Remove someone from whitelist
++ 0x0B
++ 136 bytes: identity token
++ 24 bytes: proof of work
++ 8 bytes: name of person to remove from whitelist

 ### Client API